Concealing, Tolerating, and Adjusting to Emotions in Obsessive-Compulsive and Anxiety Disorders: A Cross-Sectional Study

 Methods

-We assessed affective styles of 32 obsessive-compulsive disorder (OCD) patients, 29 social anxiety disorder (SAD) patients, 29 panic disorder (PD) patients, and 20 healthy controls through the Affective Style Questionnaire (ASQ).
-A multivariate analysis of covariance (MANCOVA) was performed to compare the affective styles across groups (OCD, SAD, PD and control), while controlling for depression, anxiety symptoms and age.
+We assessed the affective styles of 32 obsessive-compulsive disorder (OCD) patients, 29 social anxiety disorder (SAD) patients, 29 panic disorder (PD) patients, and 20 healthy controls using the Affective Style Questionnaire (ASQ).
+A multivariate analysis of covariance (MANCOVA) was conducted to compare affective styles across groups (OCD, SAD, PD, and control), while controlling for depression, anxiety symptoms, and age.

 Results

 The MANCOVA revealed a significant, small-medium, main effect of diagnostic group on affective styles.
-The planned contrasts revealed that OCD and SAD patients reported significantly lower scores for “tolerance” (ASQ-T) compared to healthy controls group.
-There were no differences between PD group and healthy controls.
+The planned contrasts revealed that OCD and SAD patients reported significantly lower scores for “tolerance” (ASQ-T) compared to the healthy controls.
+There were no differences between the PD group and healthy controls.

-Our findings provide evidence that OCD and SAD have difficulty tolerating strong emotions existing in the present moment in an open and non-defensive way.
+Our findings provide evidence that individuals with OCD and SAD have difficulty tolerating strong emotions existing in the present moment in an open and non-defensive way.

 Keywords